sudhz/aiden/README.md

 ## License

-This project is released under the MIT License - see the LICENSE file for details.
+This project is released under the MIT License.

 ## Acknowledgments